 An individual who has completed training other than an Iowa state-approved program must apply to take a challenge exam that is approved by the department of inspections and appeals.
 The candidate must present evidence of formal training to the facility conducting the exam before the exam is administered.
 The facility has the final say on who is eligible to take the exam.

-The Nurse Aide Written and Skills Exams are available at community colleges, such as Iowa Western Community College and North Iowa Area Community College.
+The Nurse Aide Written and Skills Exams are available at community colleges – list below.
 Check with the school of your choice for application forms for the skills and written test.
 If you’re testing for the first time, you must apply for both exams.

 Policies for rescheduling or canceling a scheduled exam date will vary by college.

 Creston, IA 50801